 Before you start, you’ll need the following:

-- A Raspberry Pi Model B or later
+- A Raspberry Pi Model B

 - A 4 GB or greater SD card.
 Some cards may not work, see this page for a selection of tested cards.